OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 </xs:element>
 ```

-By limiting the month element’s value to any of the previous values, the application will not be manipulating random strings.
+By limiting the month element's value to any of the previous values, the application will not be manipulating random strings.

 #### Ranges